University Clinical Aptitude Test

-The University Clinical Aptitude Test (UCAT) is an admissions test used in the selection process by a consortium of universities in the United Kingdom, Australia and New Zealand for their medical and dental degree programmes.
-Launched in 2006 as the UK Clinical Aptitude Test (UKCAT), it was renamed in 2019 following the launch of the test in Australia and New Zealand.
+The University Clinical Aptitude Test (UCAT) is an admissions test used by most medical and dental schools in the United Kingdom, Singapore, Australia and New Zealand in their applicant selection processes.
+Launched in 2006 as the UK Clinical Aptitude Test (UKCAT), it was renamed in 2019 following the launch of the test in Australia and New Zealand as a replacement for the Undergraduate Medicine and Health Sciences Admission Test (UMAT).

-It is one of two main admissions tests used in the UK for medical, dental and other health-related courses, the other being the BioMedical Admissions Test (BMAT).
-Since 2020 the annual number of test takers has risen to over 30,000 candidates each year.
+In the UK, the UCAT was one of two main admissions tests used for medical, dental and other health-related courses, the other being the BioMedical Admissions Test (BMAT).
+Following the BMAT's cancellation from 2024 onwards, all ex-BMAT universities have moved to using the UCAT for their undergraduate medical courses, including Oxford and Cambridge.

+In 2025, the UK version of the test had 41,354 test takers whilst the ANZ version had 16,950.

 Format

 The UCAT is designed to be a test of aptitude and attitude, not academic achievement.
-The latter is already demonstrated by A-Levels, Scottish Highers or undergraduate degrees.
-It attempts to assess a certain range of mental abilities and behavioural attributes identified as useful.
-These mental abilities include critical thinking as well as logical reasoning and inference.
+The test's rationale is that the latter is already demonstrated by A-Levels, Scottish Highers, ATAR, or undergraduate degrees.
+It thus attempts to assess a certain range of mental abilities and behavioural attributes identified as useful.
+These mental abilities include critical thinking, logical reasoning, and inference.

-The UCAT consists of five subtests: four cognitive tests, and one testing your professional demeanour.
+The UCAT consists of four subtests, including three cognitive tests and one testing professional demeanour.
 Each test has a time allocation as below: